Animal I Have Become: Background and writing

+Composition

 According to the sheet music published at Musicnotes.com, by Alfred Music Publishing, the track runs at 123 BPM and is in the key of D minor.
 Gontier's range in the song spans from the notes G4 to C6.

+The song's intro contains only bass guitar and a four on the floor drumbeat before the guitar distortion kicks in.
+The song's main riff incorporates syncopation.
+Consequence said the song was "a tune built to get stadiums, festival sites, and biker bars on their feet and moving."

 Release

 In late 2005, the band performed an alternate version of the song in concerts that featured a different set of lyrics.
 The song was first released online through the group's MySpace page on April 1, 2006, before it was released as a single for radio airplay on April 10, 2006.
 Both "Animal I Have Become" and "Pain" have been released in acoustic formats and are available on online music stores such as iTunes.

 Music video

 The video was directed by Dean Karr and was shot in downtown Toronto.
 It was released on April 24, 2006.
 The video also premiered on MTV on May 2.
 The video reached the top five on Fuse.tv and was the winner of Fuse's Oven Fresh.